Fudan-iGEM/2025-wiki/pages/education.md

 ## Build Our Activities in Community Insights

-A theoretical framework is merely a starting point, impactful education must be co-created with its intended audience.
-To bring the *Triple P* framework to life and test its real-world relevance, we embarked on a collaborative journey with diverse stakeholders.
-Their unique insights and hands-on feedback directly shaped our work—from initial activity design to iterative refinement.
-This process guaranteed a program that is theoretically rigorous, yet also deeply attuned to genuine learning needs and broader social contexts.
+To bring the *Triple P* framework to life, we collaborated with diverse stakeholders whose insights guided our design and refinement.
+This ensured our program was both rigorous in theory and responsive to real learning needs and social contexts.

 ### Academic Depth - Exchanges with Jilin University